jaybh1987/DDA-book/chapters/chapter-1/chatper-1.md

 ---

 ### Maintainability
-- Manjority cost is not development but maitainance -- fixing bugs, keeping systems operational, investigating failures, repaying technical debt & adding new features.
+- Majority cost is not development but maintenance -- fixing bugs, keeping systems operational, investigating failures, repaying technical debt & adding new features.
 - Three design principles for software systems:
   - Operability: Make it easy for operations teams to keep system running smoothly.
   - simplicity: Make it easy to understand system for new engineers.
-  - Evolvability: Make it easy for engineers to change system in future. also known as extensibility, modifiability or plasticity.
+  - Evolvability: Make it easy for engineers to change system in the future. also known as extensibility, modifiability or plasticity.

-### Operability: Making ife Easy for Operations
+### Operability: Making Life Easy for Operations
 - Good operation team should do:
-  - Monitoring health of system, quickly restore service if goes into a bad state
+  - Monitoring health of system, quickly restore service if it goes into a bad state
   - tracking down the cause of problems, system failures | degraded performance
   - keep platform upd to date, security patches.
   - keeping tabs on how different systems affect each other?
   - anticipating future problems and solving them before they occur (e.g capacity planning)
-  - performing complex maitainance tasks, moving system from one to an other platform.
+  - performing complex maintenance tasks, moving system from one to an other platform.
-  - maitaining security as configurations changes
+  - maintaining security as configurations changes
   - defining processes that make operations predictable & help keep prod env stable.
   - Preserving the organization's knowledge about the system, as individual come and go

-Making routine task is called good operability.
+Making routine task is called good portability.
 Allows ops team efforts on high value activities.

 ### Simplicity: Managing Complexity
-- complexity increase the time of maitainance and reduce productivity of the people working on.
-Increase cost of maitainance. called `big ball of mud`
+- complexity increase the time of maintenance and reduce productivity of the people working on.
+Increase cost of maintenance. called `big ball of mud`
 - symptoms of complexity: explosion of the state space, tight coupling of modules, tangled dependencies, inconsistent naming, hacks aimed at solving performance problems etc.
 - Simplicity should be key goal for the system we are building.
 - abstraction is best tool to removing accidental complexity.